Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ![image](assets/Tracing.png)

 In the above screenshot, we see the end-to-end transaction that can be viewed in Application Insights in the portal.
-In this scenario, the application is sending messages and using the `ServiceBusSessionProcessor` to process them.
+In this scenario, the application is sending messages and using the [ServiceBusSessionProcessor][ServiceBusSessionProcessor] to process them.
 The `Message` activity is linked to `ServiceBusSender.Send`, `ServiceBusReceiver.Receive`, `ServiceBusSessionProcessor.ProcessSessionMessage`, and `ServiceBusReceiver.Complete`.

 ## Troubleshoot sender issues

 ### Cannot send batch with multiple partition keys

 When sending to a partition-enabled entity, all messages included in a single send operation must have the same PartitionKey.
 If your entity is session-enabled, the same requirement holds true for the SessionId property.
-In order to send messages with different PartitionKey or SessionId values, group the messages in separate `ServiceBusMessageBatch` instances or include them in separate calls to `SendMessagesAsync` overload that takes a set of `ServiceBusMessage`.
+In order to send messages with different PartitionKey or SessionId values, group the messages in separate [ServiceBusMessageBatch][ServiceBusMessageBatch] instances or include them in separate calls to the [SendMessagesAsync][SendMessages] overload that takes a set of [ServiceBusMessage] instances.

 ### Batch fails to send

-We define a message batch as either `ServiceBusMessageBatch` containing 2 or more messages, or a call to SendMessagesAsync where 2 or more messages are passed in.
+We define a message batch as either [ServiceBusMessageBatch][ServiceBusMessageBatch] containing 2 or more messages, or a call to [SendMessagesAsync][SendMessages] where 2 or more messages are passed in.
 The service does not allow a message batch to exceed 1MB.
 This is true whether or not the [Premium large message support][LargeMessageSupport] feature is enabled.
 If you intend to send a message greater than 1MB, it must be sent individually rather than grouped with other messages.
-Unfortunately, the `ServiceBusMessageBatch` type does not currently support validating that a batch does not contain any messages greater than 1MB as we try to avoid hardcoding things in the client.
+Unfortunately, the [ServiceBusMessageBatch][ServiceBusMessageBatch] type does not currently support validating that a batch does not contain any messages greater than 1MB as we try to avoid hardcoding things in the client.
 So if you intend to use the premium large message support feature, you will need to ensure you send the messages that over 1MB individually.
 See this [GitHub discussion][GitHubDiscussionOnBatching] for more info.

 ## Troubleshoot receiver issues

 ### Number of messages returned doesn't match number requested in batch receive

-When attempting to do a batch receive, i.e. passing a maxMessageCount of 2 or greater, you are not guaranteed to receive the number of messages requested, even if the queue or subscription has that many messages available at that time, and even if the entire configured `maxReceiveWaitTime` has not yet elapsed.
+When attempting to do a batch receive, i.e. passing a `maxMessages` of 2 or greater to the [ReceiveMessagesAsync][ReceiveMessages] method, you are not guaranteed to receive the number of messages requested, even if the queue or subscription has that many messages available at that time, and even if the entire configured `maxWaitTime` has not yet elapsed.
 The way that it works is once the first message comes over the wire, the receiver will wait an additional 20ms for any additional messages up to the max number of messages requested.
-The `maxReceiveWaitTime` applies to how long the receiver will wait to receive the *first* message - subsequent messages will be waited for 20ms.
+The `maxWaitTime` applies to how long the receiver will wait to receive the *first* message - subsequent messages will be waited for 20ms.
 Therefore your application should not assume that all messages available will be received in one call.

 ### Message or session lock is lost before lock expiration time